pluginpal/strapi-webtools/packages/docs/docs/api/rest.md

 # REST API

+## Overview

 The plugin exposes a couple of REST API endpoints that you can use to implement Webtools in your front-end of choice.

+### Authentication

+Use Public role or API Tokens as per Strapi defaults.

 ## Router